Welcome to the Society of Africanist Archaeologists Website!

 You can update your SAfA member profile, change your subscription password, and create a SAfA Commons account, Log in to your member profile here.

-The SAfA Commons is a member-restricted area of the website where you can post news and publications of professional interest, create collaborative/interest groups, discuss topics in a forum, post attachments, and interact with colleagues.
+is a member-restricted area of the website where you can post news and publications of professional interest, create collaborative/interest groups, discuss topics in a forum, post attachments, and interact with colleagues.
 The usual rules of courtesy and collegiality apply!

 SAFA Book Prize 2012